-Since 1999, the recorded music industry has been unstable and the worldwide market has contracted considerably, which has adversely affected our operating results.
-The industry-wide decline can be attributed to digital piracy, the bankruptcies of record retailers and wholesalers, growing competition for consumer discretionary spending and retail shelf space, and the maturation of the CD format, which has slowed the historical growth pattern of recorded music sales.
+Since 1999, the recorded music industry has been in transition and the worldwide market has contracted considerably, which has adversely affected our operating results.
+The industry-wide decline can be attributed to digital piracy, the bankruptcies of record retailers and wholesalers, growing competition for consumer discretionary spending and retail shelf space and the maturation of the CD format, which has slowed the historical growth pattern of recorded music sales.
 While CD sales still generate most of the recorded music revenues, CD sales continue to decline industry-wide and we expect that trend to continue.
 While new formats for selling recorded music product have been created, including the legal downloading of digital music using the Internet and the distribution of music on mobile devices, significant revenue streams from these new formats are just beginning to emerge and have not yet reached a level where they offset the declines in CD sales.
 The recorded music industry performance may continue to negatively impact our operating results.
 In addition, a declining recorded music industry could continue to have an adverse impact on the music publishing business.
 This is because our Music Publishing business generates a portion of its revenues from mechanical royalties received from the sale of music in physical recorded music formats such as the CD.

-Current uncertainty in global economic conditions poses a risk to the overall economy, which has already begun to negatively affect demand for our products and other related matters.
+Current ongoing uncertainty in global economic conditions poses a risk to the overall economy, which has negatively affected demand for our products and other related matters.
 The current uncertainty in global economic conditions makes it particularly difficult to predict future product demand and other related matters and makes it more likely that our actual results could differ materially from our expectations.
 Even in the midst of the global economic slowdown, we remain committed to executing on our strategic initiatives and plan to continue our transformation to adapt to the changing music industry in order to maximize cash flow and profitability.
-We are adapting to the impact of the economic slowdown by continuing our focus on cash and liquidity.
+Given this economic slowdown, we continue to be conservative and focus on increasing cash and liquidity.
 We will monitor current events closely and take advantage of our flexible cost structure to minimize any impact.